ocaml/platform-blog/opam-2-2-0-beta2.md

 _Feedback on this post is welcomed on [Discuss](https://discuss.ocaml.org/t/ann-opam-2-2-0-beta2/XXXX)!_
 --->

-We are happy to announce the second beta release of opam 2.2.0.
+We are indescribably thrilled to announce the second beta release of opam 2.2.0.

 It contains everything required to be able to make opam-repository compatible with Windows, as well as a whole bunch of fixes.
 You can view the full list of changes in the
 [release note](https://github.com/ocaml/opam/releases/tag/2.2.0-beta2).

-**We'll post another blog post very soon with more direction on how to test opam on Windows with this release.**
+**We'll post another blog post very soon with more directions on how to test opam on Windows with this release.**

 This version is a beta, we invite users to test it to spot previously